Kyligence/Insight-for-Superset/Documents/introduction_en.rst

 itself and Superset.

 | Sync Kyligence or Kylin Cube with one click.
-With one click in
-Kyligence Insight for Superset, users can sync Kyligence or Kylin Cube immediately and start analyzing Cube instantly.
+With one click in Kyligence Insight for Superset, users can sync Kyligence or Kylin Cube immediately and start analyzing Cube instantly.

-| Support querying on multiple table data model on Kyligence or Kylin
+| Support querying on multiple table data model on Kyligence or Kylin Cube.
-Cube.
 The User can analyze Cube with either star schema data model or snowflake schema data model.

-| Deploy Superset with Docker.
-Users may easily deploy, maintain and
-upgrade Kyligence Insight for Superset with Docker.
+| Support deploy Superset with Docker.
+Users may easily deploy, maintain and upgrade Kyligence Insight for Superset with Docker.

+| Support offline deployment without installing any environment dependencies.

 | Fine-tuned query syntax for Kyligence or Kylin query engine.
-Query
-pattern is fine-tuned to work best on Kyligence or Kylin data engine.
+Query pattern is fine-tuned to work best on Kyligence or Kylin data engine.

 .. |image0| image:: ./images/Introduction_en/01.png